Skip to navigation

 Modifying an Existing Child Custody Arrangement

-Even after a court has made a custody ruling, it is possible to modify the arrangement.
-If you want to modify an existing child custody arrangement, you must show that there has been a material change in circumstances that justifies a change in custody and/or that the proposed change is in the best interest of the child.
+Even after a parenting plan has been approved by the court, it is possible to modify the arrangement.
+If you want to modify an existing child custody arrangement, you must show that there has been a material change in circumstances that justifies a change in custody if the court determined the parenting plan at trial or, if there was no trial because the parents agreed upon a parenting plan, that it is in the best interest of the child to modify the parenting plan.

 Examples of material changes could include one parent relocating, changes in employment (i.e., job loss), or substantial changes in the child’s needs.
 Kansas courts will also consider modifying an existing child custody arrangement if there is evidence of neglect, substance use, and/or physical or emotional abuse.